lvl100boss/Gorilla/README.md

 - 11th, then make a new terminal by pressing the plus button in the top right of your terminal
 - 12th, run "npm run dev" in the terminal (also dont close this terminal for it to keep the proccesses running in the background).
+- if there is no error congrats you are done.